MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-create-certificates.md

     >[!NOTE]
     >The user template has been configured for autoenrollment and so only requires verification.
 The VPN server template will be enrolled manually.

 - *VPN server authentication template*.
-With a VPN server authentication template, you can add the IP Security (IPsec) IKE Intermediate application policy to allows the server to filter certificates if more than one certificate is available with the server authentication extended key usage.
+With a VPN server authentication template, you will add the IP Security (IPsec) IKE Intermediate application policy.
+The IP Security (IPsec) IKE Intermediate application policy determines how the certificate can be used, it can allow the server to filter certificates if more than one certificate is available.
 Because VPN clients access this server from the public internet, the subject and alternative names are different than the internal server name.
 As a result, you won't configure the VPN server certificate for autoenrollment.

 ## Prerequisites